 A. Similarities and Differences between Statutes

 Rhode Island’s IBT law permits transfers of property and casualty commercial blocks of business that have been closed for at least 60 months.
 In contrast, Oklahoma and Arkansas IBT laws permit transfers of both open and closed books of business and are not limited in the line of business that can be transferred.
 All three states require approval by a court and no material adverse impact on affected policyholders.
 The approval of the ceding and assuming insurer’s domestic insurance regulator is also required.
-All states require an expert report that contains an opinion on the likely effects of the transfer plan on policyholders considering whether the security position of policyholders is materially adversely affected by the transfer.
+All states require an independent expert report that contains an opinion on the likely effects of the transfer plan on policyholders considering whether the security position of policyholders is materially adversely affected by the transfer.
 All states also require notification to all affected policyholders as well as the opportunity to be heard at a public hearing.

 As noted above, several states have also enacted CD laws, rules, and regulations.
-While differences exist between IBTs and CDs, there are also many similarities between the two mechanisms: they require a regulatory review of the effect on policyholders, they have balance sheet considerations, and they are a way to separate runoff books of business from an insurer.
+While differences exist between IBTs and CDs, there are also many similarities between the two mechanisms: they require a regulatory review of the effect on policyholders, they have balance sheet considerations, and they are a way to separate certain books of business from an insurer.

 The Illinois’ Domestic Stock Company Division Law15F requires disclosure of the allocation of assets and liabilities among companies.
 Although not statutorily required, the Illinois Department of Insurance Director has committed to providing an opportunity to comment at a public hearing.
-The standard in the Illinois statute is that the plan must be approved by the Director unless the following characteristics exist:
+The standard in the Illinois statute is that the plan must be approved by the Director unless at least one of the following disqualifying factors is found:

 policyholder/shareholder interest are not protected;

-each insurer would not be eligible to receive a license in the state;
+the resulting insurer would not be eligible to receive a license in the same state as the dividing insuer;

-division violates the uniform fraudulent act;
+division violates the Uniform Fraudulent Transfer Act;

 division is made for the purpose of hindering, delaying, or defrauding other creditors;

-any of the companies are insolvent after the division is complete.
+any of the companies is insolvent after the division is complete.